tdilauro/Simplified-wiki/Configuration.md

 * `url`: The URL to the Elasticsearch server.
 * `works_index`: The name of the Elasticsearch index to use.
 Suggested value: `"circulation-works"`.
 If this index does not exist it will be automatically created.

+### Google Analytics
+The circulation manager can optionally send circulation-related events to your Google Analytics account.
+To use this integration, set up a property in Google Analytics.
+On the administration page for the property, go to Custom Definitions > Custom Dimensions, and add the following dimensions (they must be added in this order):
+* time
+* identifier
+* identifier_type
+* title
+* author
+* fiction
+* audience
+* target_age
+* publisher
+* language
+* genre
+* open_access
+Each dimension should have the scope set to 'Hit' and the 'Active' box checked.

+Then go to Tracking Info and get the tracking id for the property.
+`tracking_id` is the only setting for this integration.

 ### Google OAuth